 Motor development is the child’s body control through their muscular development.
 It starts not long after birth when babies begin to hold their heads up, and then later pushing up on their forearms when they are having tummy time.
 Babies begin to gain control from the head down – meaning they get control of their head, then torso, before their legs.
 Gross motor refers to the large muscles such as the legs and arms.
 Fine motor refers to the muscles in their eyes and hands – the ability to hold objects and later grab smaller things such as a pencil or being able to thread beads onto a string.

 Language development is the learning of communication methods.
 In babies this begins with making eye contact with another person, and then with producing ‘coo-ing’ sounds, and getting a response.
-Children have 2 languages – Receptive Language, which is what they hear and take in eg footsteps up the hall means Mum is coming to pick me up, and Expressive language is what babies and children put out – the coo’s, the babbling, the beginning of words and eventually a huge growth in their understanding and expression of words.
+Children have 2 languages – Receptive Language, which is what they hear and take in eg footsteps up the hall means Mum is coming to pick me up, and Expressive language is what babies and children put out – the coo’s, the babbling, the beginning of words and eventually a huge growth in their expression of words.
 Over time they learn the ‘rules’ of speech and develop more clarity.
 Children are also able to more readily learn a second language at an early age as their brain is in maximum growth development.

 So, next time you see your child smiling, or you are smiling at them, you’ll remember all these amazing stages of development which lead to growth.